giampaolo/psutil/docs/api.rst

   .. method:: oneshot()

-    Utility context manager which considerably speeds up the retrieval of multiple process attributes at the same time.
+    Context manager which speeds up the retrieval of multiple process attributes at the same time.
+Internally, many attributes (e.g.
-    Internally different process info (e.g. :meth:`name`, :meth:`ppid`,
+    :meth:`name`, :meth:`ppid`, :meth:`uids`, :meth:`create_time`, ...)
-    :meth:`uids`, :meth:`create_time`, ...) may be fetched by using the same routine, but only one value is returned and the others are discarded.
-    When using this context manager the internal routine is executed once (in the example below on :meth:`name`); the value of interest is returned and the others are cached.
-    The subsequent calls sharing the same internal routine will return the cached value.
+    share the same system call.
+This context manager executes each system call once and caches the results.
+Subsequent calls return cached values.
     The cache is cleared when exiting the context manager block.
-    The advice is to use this every time you retrieve more than one attribute about the process.
-If you're lucky, you'll get a hell of a speedup.
+Use this every time you retrieve more than one attribute about the process.

     .. code-block:: pycon